How Hilary Duff Got Her Hair 'Lizzie McGuire' Blonde For The Reboot

 Lee partnered with hair-care brand Joico for the process, and laid out a step-by-step formula guide in her caption.
 If you're not a trained colorist, it's a little technical, so here's the CliffsNotes version: Lee started with a full-head highlight using Joico's Blonde Life Powder Lightener, then used the brand's cream-based LumiShine Developer in three different shades — 30 at the root, 20 at the shaft, and 10 at the ends — to further lift the hair to a dimensional pale yellow.

 The tricky step was to "tap the root," which creates the natural shadow from a dirty-blonde root tone to a lifted blonde at the ends — some colorists call the process "gloss smudging."
 For this part, Lee used Joico LumiShine Demi-Permanent Liquid cocktailed with the LumiShine Developer, which she also used as a toner around the hairline and through the mid-shaft of the hair — with different shade concoctions — and left to process for fifteen minutes.
+Lastly, to keep the lifted hair healthy, Lee used her own brand's In Common Mended Sea Treatment Enhancer combined with the Velvet Cloud Mask.

-In the end, Duff hair walked out of Nine Zero One with the perfect believably bright blonde color, and a mini topknot to boot — a style that also feels very Lizzie 2.0.
+In the end, Duff hair walked out of Nine Zero One with the perfect believably bright-blonde color and a mini topknot to boot — a style that also feels very Lizzie 2.0.

 Advertisement